essic/prez-fsharp-quickie-for-cshap-dev/PITCHME.md

 +++
 #### Sum type

+A type with multiple representations

++++
-It's when a type can have multiple representation. <br /> There's no Sum Type in C# however, there's polymorphism ...
+There's no Sum Type in C# however, there's polymorphism ...

 +++